adamkali/azalf/README.md

 ## Get Started.

 All you will need to get started, is curl... and that is it.
 This should take care of the rest.
-Then type: `curl https://github.com/adamkali/azals.git && cd azals && sh run.sh`
+Then type: `curl https://github.com/adamkali/azalf.git && cd azalf && sh run.sh`

 ### Keybindings